netbox-community/go-netbox/docs/EventRuleRequest.md

 ### NewEventRuleRequest

-`func NewEventRuleRequest(contentTypes []string, name string, actionType EventRuleActionTypeValue, actionObjectType string, ) *EventRuleRequest`
+`func NewEventRuleRequest(objectTypes []string, name string, actionType EventRuleActionTypeValue, actionObjectType string, ) *EventRuleRequest`

 NewEventRuleRequest instantiates a new EventRuleRequest object This constructor will assign default values to properties that have it defined,